context-rot/blogistan/about.markdown

     <p>
       Founded in the digital equivalent of 2024, the Context Decay Research Institute serves as the primary research organization behind Context Rot.
-Our interdisciplinary team investigates the mathematical, computational, and philosophical implications of information degradation in artificial intelligence systems.
+Our interdisciplinary team investigates the mathematical, <s>computational</s>, and philosophical implications of information degradation in artificial intelligence systems.
     </p>